KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 <img src="../media/delpher_logo_new.png" align="right" width="170" hspace="20" alt="Logo Delpher"/>

-_**[Delpher](https://www.delpher.nl)** offers access to millions of digitized pages from Dutch historical newspapers, books, and magazines — a valuable resource frequently used on Wikimedia Commons.
+_**[Delpher](https://www.delpher.nl)** offers access to millions of digitized pages from Dutch historical newspapers, books, and magazines — a valuable resource frequently used on Wikimedia Commons. <br/>
 *MZ: Ik mis nog een stellingname.
 Wat wil je communiceren met het artikel.
 Dat dit veel maatschappelijke meerwaarde is?
-Dat er een juridisch risico is? etc.*
+Dat er een juridisch risico is? etc.*<br/>
 In the first part of this article, we examine how the Wikimedia community has assigned public domain status to Commons files that have been [sourced from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher). <br/>
 In the second part, we explore the validity of these claims and assess whether they align with the actual copyright status of the works.
 We identify common mistakes made by the Wikimedia community when applying public domain templates to files.
 Finally, we examine whether these errors have resulted in any serious copyright violations._